Jean-Pascal van Ypersele: Renown

 Van Ypersele has delivered hundreds of lectures and has given more than a thousand interviews in international media; he has almost 14000 followers on Twitter, which puts him among the 50 top world climate scientists on Twitter.

-He has been featured in a ministry examination for the secondary 5 level in Quebec province, Canada.
+He has been featured in a ministry examination for the secondary 5 level in the Quebec province, Canada.
+Which had sparked controversy over a question on the exam resulting in a widespread of rage from the students of Quebec.

 In a 2018 Associated Press interview, van Ypersele urged that "countries should do everything possible to work towards the report's goal of reining in carbon emissions by 2030, at which point scientists say damage to the climate will be irreversible unless urgent action has been taken."
 He added, "Nobody, even the so-called superpowers, can negotiate with the laws of physics."

 Controversy

 Van Ypersele's work is sometimes challenged by “climate confusers”; there was a petition signed by eight Belgian academics and opinion makers opposing his candidacy as IPCC chair in 2015.
 Most known of these opponents is his colleague from UCLouvain, Professor István Markó who produced a large scientific output in the field of organic chemistry, but not climatology.